Salesforce DevOps—what is it, and why's everyone talking about it?

 Twitter

 As businesses rely more heavily on Salesforce, teams developing on the platform are faced with higher demand.
-Many Salesforce teams are turning to DevOps practices to meet business requirements, because DevOps helps them deliver work quickly, efficiently and safely.
+Many Salesforce teams are turning to DevOps practices to meet business requirements, helping to deliver work quickly, efficiently and safely.

 DevOps is growing in popularity in the Salesforce ecosystem, but for many teams it’s still a new concept.
-Read on for a quick overview of DevOps, and some guidance on how you can get started.
+Read on for an overview of DevOps, and some guidance on how you can get started.

 What is Salesforce DevOps?